styvo51/testy/CONTACTS-API.md

 ## Test API

-A test api matching the same spec is available at `test.imx.tpa.company/contacts`.
+A test api matching the same spec is available at `https://test.imx.tpa.company/contacts`.
+Use `apikey` as the API key.
 The following addresses can be used to query the api.

 ### Owner Occupied